Active

 Public Works Committee

-23. Councilmembers’ general consensus was described as favoring the major remodel option, with interest in fully enclosing/opening the covered patio area.
+24. Councilmembers’ general consensus was described as favoring the major remodel option, with interest in fully enclosing/opening the covered patio area; no formal decision was recorded in this agenda item.

-24. Staff floated a fee-based parking plan for Lots 2 and 3 on 10 peak beach days in 2026 at $10/day, with staffing potentially by seasonal workers or community groups that could receive a share as fundraising.
+25. Staff floated a fee-based parking plan for Lots 2 and 3 on 10 peak beach days in 2026 at $10/day, with staffing potentially by seasonal workers or community groups that could receive a share as fundraising; the council was described as receptive, but no decision was made.

 Public Utilities Committee